 USA

-Trump announces a ceasefire that Israel does not confirm and Iran does not clarify.
+Trump announces a ceasefire between Israel and Iran

 Donald Trump, addressing the nation last Sunday from the White House

 WashingtonThe confusion surrounding the ceasefire between Iran and Israel announced by Donald Trump is only growing amid Tel Aviv's silence and Tehran's contradictory message.
 The US president announced early this morning that both countries have agreed to a 12-hour truce and that, eventually, the war would end.
 "It has been fully and mutually agreed upon between Israel and Iran that there will be a complete and total ceasefire (in approximately 6 hours, when Israel and Iran have concluded and completed their final ongoing missions!), for 12 hours, at which time the war will be considered over!" the Republican wrote on Iranian Truth Social.
-Just before the time for the pause to take effect had arrived, Iran appeared to contradict Trump, and a new attack by Tehran against Israel was reported.
+Before the time was even reached for the pause to take effect, Iran appeared to contradict Trump, and as many as five or nine attacks by Tehran against Israel were recorded.

-Fifteen minutes later, in another post on X, Araghchi said he was ending the attacks.
-"The military operations of our powerful armed forces to punish Israel for its aggression continued until the very last minute, at 4 a.m.," he wrote, implying an end to hostilities.
+Fifteen minutes later, in another post, Araghchi said he was ending the attacks.
+"The military operations of our powerful Armed Forces to punish Israel for its aggression continued until the very last minute, at 4 a.m.," he wrote, implying that hostilities were ending and the truce had begun.
 Domestically, Iranian state television announced a ceasefire between the two countries, which the presenter said was "imposed on the enemy" thanks to the regime's continued attacks on Israel.
-Three hours after the Iranian minister said hostilities had ended, Israel announced that Iran had launched a third wave of missiles.
-6:00 a.m.
-(Tel Aviv time).
+Three hours after the Iranian minister said hostilities had ended, Israel announced just after 6:00 a.m.
+(Tel Aviv time) that Iran had launched up to three waves of missiles.
+According to Reuters, three deaths have been recorded in Israel as a result of Iranian attacks since the ceasefire was announced.

-The start of the truce announced by Trump was not simultaneous, but was to begin at 12:00 p.m. for Iran (6:00 a.m.
+The start of the truce announced by Trump was not simultaneous, but was to begin at 12 p.m. for Iran (6:00 a.m.
 Tuesday in Catalonia) and, six hours later, for Israel.
-The difference in timing, according to Trump's message, is due to the fact that both countries can complete the actions they were carrying out.
+The difference in timing, according to Trump's message, is due to both countries being able to complete the actions they were carrying out.
 At the time Trump announced the agreement, Israeli fighter jets had just entered Iranian airspace.
 On Sunday, Israeli Prime Minister Benjamin Netanyahu said they were "very close to meeting" their objectives.

 Beyond the apparent nebula surrounding whether Iran's nuclear capabilities have been completely destroyed, there is also the question of whether Iran ever had the capability.
-"Iran is not building a nuclear weapon, and Khamenei has not authorized the nuclear programs that he suspended in 2003," said U.S. Secretary of State Tulsi Gabbard.
+Intelligence Chief Tulsi Gabbard stated that "Iran is not building a nuclear weapon, and Khamenei has not authorized the nuclear programs that he suspended in 2003."

 stats